YoussefRA26/YoussefRA26/README.md

 - 👋 Hi, I’m Youssef
 - 👀 I’m interested in everything related to programming, software.
-- 🌱 I’m currently learning things related to
+- 🌱 I’m currently learning things related to spring
 - 💞️ I’m looking to collaborate on any type of project
-- 📫 How to reach me ... gmail TO ADD
+- 📫 How to reach me ... hushikurisu@gmail.com

 <!---
 YoussefRA26/YoussefRA26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.